Privacy notice

 We offer everybody the opportunity to sign up (consent) to receive marketing and promotional information on the orchestra’s activities.

-When you sign-up to our mailing list we will ask for your email address and will use this data to send you information about our events and activities (for example upcoming events, latest news, etc).
-We will only send you information that is related to Letchworth Sinfonia; we will not use your data to send you marketing messages from 3rd parties.
+When signing up to our mailing list we will ask for an email address and will use this to send information about our events and activities (for example upcoming events, latest news, etc).
+We will only send information that is related to Letchworth Sinfonia; we will not use the email address to send marketing messages from third parties.

-Anything we send you will include a clear option to unsubscribe and you can also do so at any time by replying to the email.
+Anything we send will include a clear option to unsubscribe and one can also do so at any time by replying to the email.

 When you purchase an event tickets